USA Today Bestselling Author of Historical Fiction

 And so is a NEW Wrexford & Sloane!

-As the dog days of summer here in the northern hemisphere are slowly giving way to the first flutters of September, I am happy to report that my new Wrexford & Sloane mystery, Murder at King’s Crossing, tis now available at bookstores and online retailers!
+As autumn here in the northern hemisphere is giving way to the first flutters of winter, I am happy to report that my new Wrexford & Sloane mystery, Murder at King’s Crossing, is now available at bookstores and online retailers!
 Charlotte and Wrexford have a new crime to solve—one that draws them and their inner circle of friends into an investigation filled with dangerous twists and turns—and unexpected personal revelations!
 (And p.s.—next September’s release has just been turned in to my editor, stay tuned!
 I will be revealing the title and the cover soon!)

 Murder at King’s Crossing is available for order here.
 And you can read an except here.